The Gunners are mulling over a move for the Germany international and a transfer to England would benefit him in almost every single sense.

 Arsenal's expedited need and concrete interest in the German offers him the chance to cut and run and it could be the best option.
 At Arsenal, he would be able to work with the likes of Ozil, Podolski and Santi Cazorla, all experienced internationals who would be able to teach him his trade and alleviate the pressure on him in big matches.

 But the benefits of a move to Arsenal do not end there.
-The Gunners are fighting for the Premier League title, while Schalke are locked in a struggle for fourth place in the Bundesliga with Wolfsburg and Borussia Monchengladbach, who are both showing far more consistency than the Konigsblauen.
+The Gunners are fighting for the Premier League title, while Schalke is locked in a struggle for fourth place in the Bundesliga with Wolfsburg and Borussia Monchengladbach, who are both showing far more consistency than the Konigsblauen.

 From a personal perspective, he could pick up a healthier wage at Arsenal and increase his global profile.
 He has already hinted that he could be tempted by the Emirates and that may prove the biggest factor of all.
 "I sometimes speak to Mesut or Per about the team, about the club, and they always have good words and they tell me nice things," he said in November.
 "Arsenal is a very, very nice team.
 They always have very young players, they play attractive football and that's what I like."